 Notes

-- For the ladyfingers, it is totally fine for this recipe to use a store-bought one, but homemade can also be made easily
+- For the ladyfingers, it is totally fine for this recipe to use a store-bought one, but homemade ladyfingers can also be made easily.

-- Use full-fat mascarpone and cream to make the tiramisu cream
+- Use full-fat mascarpone and heavy cream to make the tiramisu cream.

-- While making mascarpone filling, it is crucial to do it in steps, and carefully fold at each step
+- While making mascarpone filling, it is crucial to do it in steps as explained in the recipe.
+After the right airy consistency is achieved, carefully fold the mixture together without breaking the airy texture.

 Katalin Nagy Lemasson